ShaikhImadoddin/Demo/README.md

 # Demo
-This is Demo For Git and GitHub Class
+This is Demo For Git and GitHub Class.